UBC-STAT/stat-406/syllabus.md

 **Missed assessment policy**
 Missed or late peer evaluations result in the student receiving no credit.
 All other missed opportunities will have their weight added to the comprehensive final exam.
 There are no makeup opportunities.

+### Group synchronous sessions

+Synchronous class periods will be spent working on and discussing group coding exercises, similar to lab sessions.
+Each student will be assigned a group for the entirety of the semester.
+Your group assignment will be determined by your selected Lecture time (1600 or 2000) as well as other factors.
+You must attend your selected Lecture time each session.
+If you cannot attend, missed quizzes/midterm exams will have their weight added to the comprehensive final exam.
+But students should be aware that their groups are counting on them.
+If you miss a session, your peers may give you lower peer evaluation scores.